FLEX Bridge Study – Task Descriptions

 TASK 5.
 Calibration & validation ("cal/val") strategy

-Task 5 will develop a strategy for the calibration and validation of the FLORIS sensor and selected FLEX products.
+Task 5 developed a strategy for the calibration and validation of the FLORIS sensor and selected FLEX products.

 (A thorough calibration/validation plan is essential to ensure a timely development and deployment of in-situ observations